 - Contamination control

 Presented as part of the Avantor webinar program in October 2019.

 Tim has 20+ years of experience as an engineer and business development with VWR, PAW BioScience Products, and Biopure Corporation where he has designed single-use products, components, and systems that are used by the global drug and vaccine manufacturing industry.

 Manager, New Product Development

-In her current role, Jungmin leads product and process development projects with multiple biopharmaceutical industry partners, including customised product development for cell and gene therapy customers.
-She holds a MS and Ph.D. in chemical engineering, specialising in the optimisation of a continuous chromatography system.
+In her current role, Jungmin leads product and process development projects with multiple biopharmaceutical industry partners, including customized product development for cell and gene therapy customers.
+She holds a MS and Ph.D. in chemical engineering, specializing in the optimization of a continuous chromatography system.